yoasyo25/career-development-curriculum/module_one/developer_identity.md

 - Share your email address, personal website, location, headshot
 - Never block someone from connecting with you while you are job searching -- the more information the better

-### Extension -- how to apply these principles to personal websites and beyond?
+### What's Next -- how to apply these principles to personal websites and beyond?